aws/aws-encryption-sdk-dafny/.github/PULL_REQUEST_TEMPLATE.md

 (and hence must have `{:termination false}` on it).

 As such, if either (1.) or (2.) is true:
-Have you [ ] manually verified all the trait specifications are copied onto classes that extend them?
+- [ ] manually verified all the trait specifications are copied onto classes that extend them?